mhavill/MRPMG-Docklands/README.md

 # MRPMG-Docklands

-A repository of sample projects for Raspberry Pi and ESP32 to be used at our meetups
+A repository of sample projects for Raspberry Pi (RPi) and ESP32 to be used at our meetups.

+## Acknowledgements

+Thanks to Geoff, Joe and Ahmet for the discussions, loan of RPi's, SD Cards, USB cables and numerous hours in loading up the RPi's.
+Also, for being kind to me in my ignorance.

 ## Introduction